-What could be better on a dreary, gray winter’s day than a blooming beautiful ruby red salad?
+What could be better than a blooming beautiful ruby red salad?
 And if you’ve not had jicama, you’re in for a treat!
 This juicy, crunchy tuber tastes a bit like a savory apple and adds fun flavor and texture to any dish to which it’s added.

 1. Place the potatoes in a medium pot, fill with water ?to cover, and boil for 25-30 minutes or until potatoes are soft but not broken up.
 Drain the water and set potatoes aside on a cutting board.
 Slice the potatoes in half then small dice.
 Place the diced potatoes in a large mixing ?bowl and set aside.